 Frankfurt has 730,000 inhabitants and is Germany’s fifth-largest city.
-The financial center is located in the federal country of Hesse, and its Airport is Germany’s aviation hub.
+The financial center is located in the federal state of Hesse, and its Airport is Germany’s aviation hub.
 Many parks and the long promenades along the river Main as well as a large number of fantastic museums and galleries make it a pleasant destination to be explored on a day trip or for a couple of hours during a layover.

-Euro (EUR) / 1 EUR = 1.11 US$ (January 2020) / current rate
+Euro (EUR) / 1 EUR = 1 US$ (July 2022) / current rate

 Fire Department 112